Finally Enough Love: 50 Number Ones: Recognition

-On August 28, the culture editorial staff of the Swedish newspaper Dagens Nyheter chose the album as one of their five favorite cultural events of the week.
-Tamara Palmer from Grammy.com lumped Madonna with other artists in "reinvigorating the art of the remix" in 2022, further commenting that Finally Enough Love brings back the concept of a big budget remix album in the mainstream music spotlight.
-Turkish newspaper Hürriyet named Madonna one of the most important representatives of disco culture in the 1980s, and gave her credit in being part of the rise during the ongoing decade.
+Prior to its official release, Tamara Palmer from Grammy Awards' website lumped Madonna with other artists in "reinvigorating the art of the remix" in 2022, further commenting that Finally Enough Love brings back the concept of a big budget remix album in the mainstream music spotlight.
+Turkish newspaper Hürriyet named Madonna one of the most important representatives of disco culture in the 1980s, and gave her credit for being part of the rise during the ongoing decade.
+Variety's Mike Wass called her "the reigning monarch of clubland".
 Helen Brown from Financial Times recognizes Madonna's longevity with the release of this album, and quotes John Earls of Classic Pop magazine as saying: "After assiduously avoiding it for so long, is her biggest acknowledgment of pop mortality" as a capitulation to the "lucrative" nostalgia market.

+Upon release, the culture editorial staff of Swedish newspaper Dagens Nyheter picked it up as one of their five favorite "cultural events" of the week.
+Variety ranked album's tracks, with "Into the Groove" (You Can Dance Remix Edit) topping the list, describing the song: "Is arguably the template for the club-pop hybrids that started in the '80s and continue to be released to this very day".
+The song was nominated at the Gay Italia Awards in the category International Song of the Year.